Greenvale station: Parking

-A permit parking lot (requiring a Village of Roslyn Harbor resident or non-resident parking permit) is located on the west side of the Greenvale station, while an additional parking lot on the east side contains additional village permit parking – plus a section with metered, unrestricted parking, where no permits are required.
+A permit parking lot (requiring a Village of Roslyn Harbor resident or non-resident parking permit) for commuters is located on the west side of the Greenvale station.
+An additional commuter parking lot on the east side contains additional village permit parking – plus a section with metered, unrestricted parking (where no permits are required).

-All of the Greenvale station's parking lots are operated and maintained by the Village of Roslyn Harbor.
+All of the parking facilities at the Greenvale station are operated and maintained by the Village of Roslyn Harbor.